Guide on How to Clear Cloudy Water of Swimming Pool

 - The swimming pool filter should run long enough.
 It is best if the pool filters run 24/7, however, home pool filter can run around 8-10 hours a day if it isn’t in use all the time.

-- Remove the particles which tends to block the pool filter as it is the filtration system which keeps the pool water clean.
+- Remove the particles which tend to block the pool filter as it is the filtration system which keeps the pool water clean.
 If the filtration system does not work properly, the water may get dirty, cloudy or even develop algae.
 It’s mostly the large particles which block the filtration system especially cartridge pool filters and diatomaceous earth (D.E).

 - It is important to clean, backwash and replace the cartridge filter and D.E regularly.
-The cartridge pool filters last upto 2,000 hours and must be replaced in 1-2 years, depending on the frequency of their usage.
+The cartridge pool filters last up to 2,000 hours and must be replaced in 1-2 years, depending on the frequency of their usage.

 Which is the Best Pool Filter?

 Each type of filter has its own set of advantages and disadvantages.
 The most efficient filter is believed to be DE, followed by the cartridge filter and finally the sand filter.

-When it comes to semi-public or public school, sand filter is by far the best pool filter.
+When it comes to semi-public or public school, a sand filter is by far the best pool filter.
 The sand may get clogged in the sand filter and destroys its efficiency.
 Thus, it must be replaced every year with a new one.

-Incase of private pools DE and cartridge filters are preferred over sand filters.
+In case of private pools, DE and cartridge filters are preferred over sand filters.
 It is so because they tend to clog more often in public pools and require frequent replacement.

 Removal of Foreign Particles and Scrub as Well as Vacuuming the Pool

-Another reason for cloudy water is environment and weather.
+Another reason for cloudy water is the environment and weather.
 To fix it and to prevent the water from becoming cloudy, you can the tips mentioned below:

-- During spring, foreign particles of different shapes and sizes may enter the Things like body oil and sunscreen may get washed off from the bodies of the swimmers and accumulated in the pool making the pool water cloudy.
+During spring, foreign particles of different shapes and sizes may enter the things like body oil and sunscreen may get washed off from the bodies of the swimmers and accumulated in the pool making the pool water cloudy.

 - Algae leads to cloudiness in the early growth stages.
 To remove them, scrub your pool and clean it well using leaf net and a swimming pool vacuum.
-Lastly try a pool shock to do away with the remaining algae.
+Lastly, try a pool shock to do away with the remaining algae.
 To prevent them from growing back, keep an eye on the pH levels, chlorine, phosphate and other pool chemicals.

 - Free chlorine gets depleted very easily in sunlight.
 The more the sunlight, the faster it depletes.
 To avoid it you can place the pool under a tree so that the sunlight cannot penetrate through it easily.
 However, if your pool is placed in a place which is prone to get the direct rays of the sun, use a chlorine stabilizer or pool covers when you do not need to use it.

-- Rain water also reduces the chlorine level of the pool and makes it cloudy.
+- Rainwater also reduces the chlorine level of the pool and makes it cloudy.
 To avoid it you can cover pools when it rains or readjust the chemical levels once it stops raining.